thePatonSystem/thePatonSystem.github.io/README.md

   <div class="wrap">
     <div class="card">
       <p class="quote">
-        The Paton System does not replace scientific theories.
+        The Paton System does not replace scientific theories.<br />
         It defines the condition under which systems can exist, be observed, and continue.
       </p>
     </div>